 The last and the most important mode, ‘Extend’ lets you extend your actual working area to the second monitor.
 The dual monitor setup is essentially about working in this mode on your computer.
 You might have seen someone who has collaborated a few monitors to make a larger screen.
-That set up is nothing but working in this ‘Extend’ mode.
+That setup is nothing but working in this ‘Extend’ mode.

 Configuring the second monitor

 While the ‘Duplicate’ mode does not require any configuration as such.
 But we need to configure the monitor connected in ‘Extend’ mode to get the best out of it.
-On your primary monitor, right click on the desktop and select ‘Display Settings’.
+On your primary monitor, right-click on the desktop and select ‘Display Settings’.
 The majority of settings can be configured on this page, first of all, you need to define the position of the second monitor with respect to the first monitor.
-For an example, I’ve placed the monitor to the left of my laptop so I will drag the second box to the left of the first one.
+For example, I’ve placed the monitor to the left of my laptop so I will drag the second box to the left of the first one.
 Also, you can make some height adjustments if both the monitors are not on the same level.

 The settings for both the monitors can configure separately.
 You can change monitor resolutions, scale layout and much more.
 Also, you can change the primary monitor.
 To change the primary monitor, select the number corresponding to that monitor, scroll down and select ‘Make this my main display’.
 The primary monitor is generally the one that displays the majority of details and hosts the primary desktop.
 Although the taskbar is available on both the monitors but the primary one is more functional and accessible.

-You can change a few taskbar related settings.
+You can change a few taskbar-related settings.
 Right-click the taskbar and select ‘Taskbar Settings’.
 Scroll down to find ‘Multiple displays’.
-Here you can change a few taskbar related settings like whether to show taskbar on a secondary display or where to show taskbar buttons and when to combine buttons and labels.
+Here you can change a few taskbar-related settings like whether to show taskbar on a secondary display or where to show taskbar buttons and when to combine buttons and labels.

-Wallpaper related settings can also be customized.
+Wallpaper-related settings can also be customized.
 You can stretch a wallpaper to fit both the displays.
 Or you can have the same wallpaper mirrored to both screens.
 Even further you can have entirely different wallpapers on both the screens.
 Right-click the desktop and select ‘Personalize’.
 Browse for a wallpaper that you want to apply.
-Right click its thumbnail to select the monitor you want to apply this wallpaper on.
+Right-click its thumbnail to select the monitor you want to apply this wallpaper on.

 If you want a single wallpaper on both the monitors, make sure you have a high-quality wide wallpaper in hand.
 Wide wallpapers are specially designed for multiple displays and they can be applied without any unusual stretching and quality distortion.
 Also, they look quite beautiful.